 This is the horrible spaghetti like mess I inherited when I bought Britannia.
 The original plastic water pipes were in the bottom of the bilge and constantly leaking.
 It was always a contortionist sort of job to even tighten a fitting that had either vibrated loose, or cracked through old age.
 On talking to other owners of old boats it would seem it is a common problem as plastic pipes and fittings become brittle due to heat, cold, and vibration.
-I therefore decided to replace the whole system with new modern fittings and pipes, along with a more powerful water pump than the present pump that was not powerful enough to allow multiple outlets to be used at the same time.
+I therefore decided to replace the whole system with new modern fittings and pipes, along with a more powerful water pump than the present pump, that was not powerful enough to allow multiple outlets to be used at the same time.
 I found an ideal pipework system that is used in new home construction and also to replace copper and lead pipes.
-I reasoned that if they were considered suitable to install permanently behind walls, then it would also be suitable for my boat plumbing.New water pipe coils, red for hot, blue for cold
+I reasoned that if they were considered suitable to install permanently behind walls, then it would also be suitable for my boat plumbing.

 The connectors are easy to join to the pipe, a small insert is placed in the end of the pipe that is then simply pushed into the connector until it bottoms through an O ring in the fitting that seals the joint.
 The pipe is prevented from blowing out by an internal barbed ring.
 They are also surprisingly easy to disconnect: a small C shaped removal tool is placed over the pipe then pushed against the fitting while at the same time the pipe is pulled, and out it pops.

 This was totally different from the original connectors, where the female outer bezel first had to be slid on the pipe along with a sharp barbed ring, (that I cut myself on more than once), along with a plastic ferrule.
 The outer coupling then had to be screwed into its male connector, but not too tight or the plastic coupling could easily crack and the whole business had to start again.
-Repairing one of these in the bottom of the bilge was a tedious operation, especially if it occurred behind a pane, and it was happening more and more frequently.
+Repairing one of these in the bottom of the bilge was a tedious operation, especially if it occurred behind a panel, and it was happening more and more frequently.

 INSTALLATION OF PIPES

 Uncoiling the new tightly rolled plastic pipe was like wrestling an octopus.
-It didn't want to form into anything like a straight length so I decided to tie one end to the pulpit and uncoil it down the deck and tie it to the stern rail then leave it there in the Florida sunshine.
+It didn't want to form into anything like a straight length, so I decided to tie one end to the pulpit and uncoil it down the deck and tie it to the stern rail, then leave it there in the Florida sunshine.
 This did the trick and within a few hours the pipe had succumbed to the heat and become workably straight.
 I still had to drill some awkward 3/4” inch holes through bulkheads and such, to reroute the pipes more directly to the aft cabin bathroom/shower, the forward bathroom/shower, and the galley.
 Britannia has ten separate hot and cold outlets, including the washing machine so there was not much pipe left over after I had routed the two colors to the various faucets.

-We had been living with the three gallon per minute electric pump since buying the boat, but it never really had enough pressure to supply both bathroom washbasin faucets at the same time except with a dribble, and simultaneous warm showers were out of the question.
+We had been living with the three gallon per minute electric pump since buying the boat, but it never really had enough pressure to supply both bathroom washbasin faucets at the same time, except with a dribble, and simultaneous warm showers were out of the question.
 I therefore decided to double the flow with a Par-Max Plus, six gallon per minute diaphragm pump.
 This is a big powerful machine and I was a bit weary of increasing the pressure from 35 psi to 60 psi, but if it proved to be too much I knew I could return it for a pump with a lesser flow.

-The main distribution manifold from the pump to all outlets.After I had routed all the pipes to their various outlets I then set about making hot and cold manifolds using T connectors joined together.
-These were screwed to the side of the equipment bay just below the cabin sole, where they would be easy to get at in the event of a failure.
-I installed the heavy pump just below these, These pipe cutters slice through the pipe with no burs.head down as per instructions.
+After I had routed all the pipes to their various outlets I then set about making hot and cold manifolds using T connectors joined together.
+These were screwed to the side of the equipment bay just below the cabin sole, where they would be easy to get at in the event of a failure or leak.
+I installed the heavy pump just below these, head down as per instructions.
 It was then just a question of connecting the various pipes to the manifolds.
 Cutting this type of pipe is made very much easier using pipe cutting shears that slice through the pipe perfectly square and burr free.

 It had taken two days to get this far and I had left the old pipes and pump in place to maintain our water supply.
 It was also helpful to be able to double check the old connections against the existing layout to ensure I was joining the right pipe to the hot and cold side.
-This was made much easier by the color coded pipes.
+This was made much easier by the colored pipes.

 On the third day I was ready to disconnect the old pipes and connect the new, but before this we filled a few pans and the kettle with water because it would not be possible to run any water until all the faucets were reconnected.
 This took the best part of a day, reaching inside cupboards, unscrewing the old connectors and connecting the new ones.
 One reason it took so long was because the outlets, taps, showers, etc., didn't all have the same size threads - after all it is a boat!
 So there were the inevitable couple of trips back to the store to buy adapters and exchange fittings.
 I also had to fit a larger contact breaker in the circuit board from 15 amp to 20 amps, to carry the increased draw of the larger pump.